RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/storage-setup.md

-Now let's create a new NFS-based Peristent Volume Claim (PVC).
+Now let's create a new OCS-based Peristent Volume Claim (PVC).
 For this volume claim we will use a special annotation `cdi.kubevirt.io/storage.import.endpoint` which utilises the Kubernetes Containerized Data Importer (CDI).

 > **NOTE**: CDI is a utility to import, upload, and clone virtual machine images for OpenShift virtualisation.
 The CDI controller watches for this annotation on the PVC and if found it starts a process to import, upload, or clone.
 When the annotation is detected the `CDI` controller starts a pod which imports the image from that URL.
 Cloning and uploading follow a similar process.
 Read more about the Containerised Data Importer [here](https://github.com/kubevirt/containerized-data-importer).

 Basically we are asking OpenShift to create this PVC and use the image in the endpoint to fill it.
 In this case we use `"http://192.168.123.100:81/rhel8-kvm.img"` in the annotation to ensure that upon instantiation of the PV it is populated with the contents of our specific RHEL8 KVM image.

-In addition to triggering the CDI utility we also specify the storage class we created earlier (`nfs`) which is setting the `kubernetes.io/no-provisioner` type as described.
-Finally note the `requests` section.
-We are asking for a 40gb volume size which we ensured were available previously via nfs-pv1 and nfs-pv2.
+In addition to triggering the CDI utility we also specify the storage class that OCS/ODF uses (`ocs-storagecluster-ceph-rbd`) which will dynamically create the PV in the backend Ceph storage platform.
+Finally note the `requests` section - we are asking for a 40gb volume size.

 OK, let's create the PVC with all this included!